umerulla/Facial-Emotion-Recognition/README.md

 ##  Dataset

+- The dataset is based on the **FER-2013** dataset from Kaggle.
-- The dataset contains grayscale facial images categorized into 7 emotion classes:
+- It contains grayscale facial images categorized into 7 emotion classes:
   - Angry
   - Disgust
   - Fear